swagchampp/samsfallingsim/docs/falling_object_simulator.md

 5/10/24:

 Update: When trying to make sure that the code was portable, I noticed that loading it on a windows or even another linux device failed miserably (black screen).
 At first I thought it was the path, but actually it was the videocapture context.
 We were creating a separate context for the video capture, but actually we just want to create a VBO and VAO and store the contents of the VBO to the video file.
-This is  a quick switch and is even easier, however we will also want to fix the pathing (I prefer pathlib)
+This is  a quick switch and is even easier, however we will also want to fix the pathing (I prefer pathlib).
+Doing this, it works on Windows, as well as OpenSUSE linux, so now the whole world can download our nonsense.

 ## Project Summary
 ### Features